techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-2.md

 ---

 ## Safety & Setup Notes
-- Remind pupils not to throw micro:bits when testing “shake”.
+- Remind participants not to throw micro:bits when testing “shake”.
 - Handle cables gently — use data cables not charging-only ones.
 - Work in pairs to share devices and debugging tips.